ucsdanimeclub/animefest-next-site/README.md

 ## Credits

-Designed and programmed by Kaitlyn Chan.
+Original 2021-2022 website designed and programmed by Kaitlyn Chan.